 If you’re looking for more end of the school year ideas, head to the bottom of this post for more projects!

 - 2 or 3 colors iron-on vinyl.
 I used brown and confetti patterned iron on.

 - Weeding tool.

-- SVG file (download using box below)
+- SVG file (download by clicking image below)

 School Autograph Book Instructions

 I’ve been using iron on vinyl on kraft journals a lot lately.
 Last year I made a ton for a women’s retreat and I used regular adhesive vinyl.
 It worked, but not well.
 Kraft paper is not the ideal surface for adhesive vinyl.
 I find the vinyl sticks way more to the transfer tape than to the journal!
 Now I’ve gotten in the habit of using iron on instead.
 It adheres beautifully, there’s no messing with transfer tape, and I don’t find it peels up after a while, which has happened with adhesive vinyl on kraft for me.

 Start by cutting out your donut pieces and text on your Cricut.
 I originally designed the file to have pink text, but there was not enough contrast on the kraft notebook so I changed it to brown.
 If you are using a different colored notebook, you can change the text to whatever color you choose!